-Merridy is a passionate and friendly podiatrist, with experience across all areas of podiatry.
+Merridy is a passionate and friendly podiatrist with experience across all areas of podiatry.
 She has a special interest in treating musculoskeletal conditions, with extensive knowledge of biomechanics as well as general skin and nail care.

-Merridy strives to make a difference in a patient’s everyday life.
-Whether she is removing a corn or getting someone back to running; she finds job satisfaction in all aspects and looks forward to helping her patients achieve their goal.
+Merridy strives to make a difference in her patients’ everyday lives.
+Whether she is removing a corn or getting someone back to running; she enjoys all aspects of podiatry and patient care and looks forward to helping her patients achieve their goals.

 Jordan’s passion for podiatry began at the early age of ten years, when he was exposed to podiatry treatment.
-This experience left him with an appreciation for the positive impact that podiatry intervention could have on an individuals quality of life.
+This experience left him with an appreciation for the positive impact that podiatry intervention could have on an individual’s quality of life.

 Later in his career, Jordan accepted a role as principal podiatrist in a busy clinic in regional NSW.
 This exposed him to a wide range of patients often requiring complex intervention and management.
 The isolated nature of this workload meant that Jordan had to be creative in his approach to getting patients pain-free or healing.

 In the four years preceding this, Laura was practicing in clinics across Sydney and in Canberra, exposing her to a wide range of foot pathologies.
-In particular, she worked alongside a foot and ankle surgeon in Sydney’s eastern suburbs, where she developed a specific interest in toe nail surgery.
+In particular, she worked alongside a foot and ankle surgeon in Sydney’s eastern suburbs, where she developed a specific interest in toenail surgery.
 She now performs this routinely either to treat ingrown toenails or as revisions of unsuccessful surgeries.

 Laura’s first two extensive hospital placements were at the Royal North Shore Hospital and The Canberra Hospital.
 It was here that she was introduced to the treatment of feet at high risk of ulceration and amputation, such as those with Diabetes, neuropathy and vascular compromise.